yodermk/qualifications-for-elected-leaders/president.md

 # Qualifications for President

 ## Constitutional Requirements

-Article II Section 1 Clause 5:
 No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office of President; neither shall any Person be eligible to that Office who shall not have attained to the Age of thirty five Years, and been fourteen Years a Resident within the United States.
+[U.S. Constitution, Article II, Section 1, Clause 5]

 ## Above and beyond those listed in `common.md`